Daniellechard/120-work/HW-7/readme.md

 ## Description of What the Original Code is Doing

-..*Lines 3-10 define all of the variables needed for this Code ..*Lines 12-15 set up the canvas
+*Lines 3-10 define all of the variables needed for this Code *Lines 12-15 set up the canvas
-..*Line 19 begins draw function
+*Line 19 begins draw function
-..*Lines 21-22 create movement for the ellipse's x and y variables ..*Lines 25-30 keeps the ellipse within the confines of the canvas ..*Lines 31-46 are my changes to the code
+*Lines 21-22 create movement for the ellipse's x and y variables *Lines 25-30 keeps the ellipse within the confines of the canvas *Lines 31-46 are my changes to the code
-..*Lines 48-50 determine the speed of the ellips, clicking in the upper left slows it down while clicking towards the right speeds it up
+*Lines 48-50 determine the speed of the ellips, clicking in the upper left slows it down while clicking towards the right speeds it up

 ## How did you alter the sketch?
 I started altering the sketch by first changing the color of the ellipse to something a little more fun by using the random color function.